Reporting with HEPCAT toolkit

 HEPCAT is the acronym for the "Higher Education Provider Client Assistance Tool".
 It is an application provided by the department for approved higher education and VET providers to use in order to prepare, validate and submit data to HEIMS.

-HEPCAT Release 23 is now available.
+HEPCAT Release 23.0.0.0010 was released on 14 December 2016.
 If you have not yet installed this version and the prerequisites please follow these detailed installation instructions.

 If you have already installed HEPCAT previously and just need to update the application please follow these instructions to install this application update.